IshNjie/Pokedex/README.md

 Having fun with the PokeAPI - A script that allows the user to retrieve a Pokedex-like entry for a Pokemon.
 Data supports Pokemon from Gen 1 to Gen 8, including Pokemon from the Sword and Shield DLC

-This was done using both Python and Javascipt
+This was done using both Python and Javascipt with a few variations

 Navigate the two projects: